-All else being equal, a share price drop should make a stock more attractive to potential investors.
+Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
 In the long term, share prices tend to follow earnings per share, but in the short term prices bounce around in response to short term factors (which are not always obvious).
-The implication here is that long term investors have an opportunity when expectations of a company are too low.
+So some would prefer to hold off buying when there is a lot of optimism towards a stock.
 Perhaps the simplest way to get a read on investors' expectations of a business is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E implies that investors have high expectations of what a company can achieve compared to a company with a low P/E ratio.

 How Does YETI Holdings's P/E Ratio Compare To Its Peers?

-We can tell from its P/E ratio of 35.31 that there is some investor optimism about YETI Holdings.
-You can see in the image below that the average P/E (13.0) for companies in the leisure industry is lower than YETI Holdings's P/E.
+We can tell from its P/E ratio of 41.40 that there is some investor optimism about YETI Holdings.
+The image below shows that YETI Holdings has a significantly higher P/E than the average (12.9) P/E for companies in the leisure industry.

-That means that the market expects YETI Holdings will outperform other companies in its industry.
-Shareholders are clearly optimistic, but the future is always uncertain.
+YETI Holdings's P/E tells us that market participants think the company will perform better than its industry peers, going forward.
+Clearly the market expects growth, but it isn't guaranteed.
 So investors should always consider the P/E ratio alongside other factors, such as whether company directors have been buying shares.

 How Growth Rates Impact P/E Ratios

 Probably the most important factor in determining what P/E a company trades on is the earnings growth.
-That's because companies that grow earnings per share quickly will rapidly increase the 'E' in the equation.
-That means even if the current P/E is high, it will reduce over time if the share price stays flat.
+When earnings grow, the 'E' increases, over time.
+And in that case, the P/E ratio itself will drop rather quickly.
 A lower P/E should indicate the stock is cheap relative to others -- and that may attract buyers.

-YETI Holdings shrunk earnings per share by 16% over the last year.
+YETI Holdings saw earnings per share decrease by 16% last year.
 But EPS is up 27% over the last 5 years.